kevincobain2000/gobrew/README.md

     gobrew help                    Show this message

 Examples:
-    gobrew use 1.16                # will install and set go version to 1.16 gobrew use 1.16.1              # will install and set go version to 1.16.1 gobrew use 1.16rc1             # will install and set go version to 1.16rc1
+    gobrew use 1.16                # use go version 1.16
+    gobrew use 1.16.1              # use go version 1.16.1

-    gobrew use 1.16@latest         # will install and set go version to
+    gobrew use 1.16rc1             # use go version 1.16rc1
-                                   # the latest version of 1.16, which is: 1.16.9

-    gobrew use 1.16@dev-latest     # will install and set go version to
+    gobrew use 1.16@latest         # use go version latest of 1.16

-                                   # latest including rc and beta
+    gobrew use 1.16@dev-latest     # use go version latest of 1.16, including rc and beta
-                                   # Note: rc and beta become no longer latest upon major version release
+                                   # Note: rc and beta become no longer latest upon major release

+    gobrew use latest              # use go version latest available

+    gobrew use dev-latest          # use go version latest avalable, including rc and beta

 Installation Path:
     # Add gobrew to your ~/.bashrc or ~/.zshrc